-Faculty posses own building and well –developed structure that will be additionally supplemented with the modern equipment for teaching and research (during 2012).
-Faculty also posses modern equipment and computer facilities for regular realization of teaching process.
+Faculty poses own building and well –developed structure that will be additionally supplemented with the modern equipment for teaching and research.
+Faculty also poses modern equipment and computer facilities for regular realization of teaching process.

 Financial incomes does not ensure the stability and future development and have to be improved.
-The total financial dependence from the goverment makes it impossible to the faculty to manage a necessary financial budget.
+The total financial dependence from the government makes it impossible to the faculty to manage a necessary financial budget.
 Looking for the possibilities to insure more own funds.
-Development of library, increasing the number of books are necessary.
+Development of the library, increasing the number of books is necessary.

-Recommendations for improvement:

-Facilities are pretty good there is a question if they are used from all teachers in the right way

-There should be more computers available, using the space for this with new computer models

 Opinion on Criterion 5, Means and Facilities: